Skip to main content

 ctx.run_audits(staging) # same audit guarantees as built-in types

-ctx.execute_sql(f"INSERT INTO {ctx.target} SELECT * FROM {staging}")
+ctx.execute_sql(f"INSERT INTO {ctx.destination} SELECT * FROM {staging}")

-return MaterializationResult(relation=ctx.target)
+return MaterializationResult(relation=ctx.destination)

 • Path-between selectors: --select fact_orders~daily_activity_rollup selects every model on the shortest path between two nodes, with optional upstream/downstream expansion.